dokte/hello-world/README.md

 # hello-world
-In the editor, write a bit about yourself.
+In the editor, write a bit about you.
 Write a commit message that describes your changes. c